emmajanedrews/base-template/_posts/2017-06-28-what-you-should-know-about-edina-real-estate.md

 {% include youtube.html %}

-We’re halfway through the summer here in Edina, and we wanted to give you a quick update on how the real estate market is looking and what you can expect from it as the year progresses.
+We’re halfway through the summer here in Scott County, and we wanted to give you a quick update on how the real estate market is looking and what you can expect from it as the year progresses.

 **As far as inventory is concerned, not much has changed since our last update.** We still have very few homes for sale, especially in the $300,000 and below price range.
 For homes priced above $400,000, the market is a little more balanced.